bem-site/bem-method/projects/projects.en.md

 ## generator-bem-ng

-Unusual generator of BEM-projects that use AngularJS.
-Using it you can easily create a basic structure of a BEM-project and modules of an AngularJS application.
-Generator uses unusual for the first sight paradigm of modules but a very comfortable and correct for those who knows how BEM works.
+An unusual generator of BEM projects that use AngularJS.
+Using it you can easily create a basic structure of a BEM project and modules of an AngularJS application.
+Generator uses a module paradigm that may appear rather unconventional, but that is in fact very convenient and appropriate if you're familiar with BEM.

 Project repository on [GitHub](https://github.com/verybigman/generator-bem-ng).

 Authored by Anton Winogradov, [gh: verybigman](https://github.com/verybigman), [@awinogradov](https://twitter.com/awinogradov), [winogradovaa@gmail.com](mailto:winogradovaa@gmail.com).

-## gem 'bem-on-rails’
+## gem bem-on-rails

 Allows working with BEM methodology in Ruby on Rails projects.